 Is It Better to Put a Dog Door in the Wall or Door?

-Door models are very common, and installing a dog door in a door is a relatively simple project — particularly if you’re installing one in a sliding door.
-However, a door-mounted model does limit where you can locate the dog door.
-You’ll have many more location options with a dog door for a wall.
-In addition, wall dog doors with three flaps can provide more protection from the elements and more insulation, keeping your cool air inside in the summer and cold air out in the winter.
+Door models are very common, and installing a dog door in a door is a relatively simple project, particularly if you’re installing one in a sliding door.
+However, you’ll have many more location options with a dog door for a wall.

 Where’s the Best Place to Put a Dog Door?

-As mentioned above, you need a location that provides a safe exit, so giving your dog access to a fenced-in area is best.
-There’s less likelihood of other dogs or predators getting into the area, and a fenced-in yard helps keeps your pet away from the street.
+Giving your dog access to a fenced-in area is best.
+There’s less likelihood of other dogs or predators getting into the area, and a fenced-in yard helps keep your pet away from the street.

 Related Tags: